KANSAS CITY CHAPTER

-The ASCE Geotechnical Group was formed in fall 1993.
+The ASCE Geotechnical Group formed in fall of 1993.
 It was composed of geotechnical engineers and geologists who wanted to provide local learning opportunities within the Geosciences.
 Lok Sharma, of Terracon Consultants, was the visionary and early leader of this effort, after a pause in the annual geotechnical conference at the University of Kansas.
 The team included professionals from (1) American Society of Civil Engineers (ASCE), Kansas City Section, (2) Association of Engineering Geologists (AEG), Kansas City-Omaha Section, and (3) University of Missouri at Kansas City (UMKC) Departments of Geology and Civil Engineering.
 The group organized evening technical seminars, construction site visits, conferences and specialty seminars that have continued for 30 years.

 The first Annual Kansas City Geotechnical Conference was held on April 9, 1994 at the UMKC Pierson Auditorium.
 It was a half-day event held on a Saturday.
 Speakers representing geologists and engineers from consulting firms and academia covered a variety of topics of local interest.
 The initial conference was well attended, attracting approximately 75 participants.